eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/new_acceleo_ui_project.rst

 .. image:: ../images/new_acceleo_module_ui_project_2.png

-Lastly, modify the model filename filter, and the java code for the target folder.
+Finally, enter the model filename filter (files for which the generation action must be proposed), and the java code for the target folder.

 .. image:: ../images/new_acceleo_module_ui_project_3.png

-The wizard will create a new plugin with all the necessary code to have a new action for the selected model file that will generate code inside the specified folder.
+The wizard will create a new plugin with all the necessary code to have a new action for the selected model file that will generate code in the specified folder.